naulbi-dump-projects/SpigotGuard/README.md

-I not author this plugin.
+I'am not author this plugin.